 Age Friendly Communities

-The WHO recommends a five-step approach to creating an age friendly community:
+The WHO recommends a five-step approach to creating an age-friendly community:

-1. Leadership commitment - Leaders in Lambeth express their commitment to developing an age friendly borough.
+1. Leadership commitment - Leaders in Lambeth express their commitment to developing an age-friendly borough.

-5. Evaluate - Collect evidence on both the progress of implementing the age friendly approach and its impact on local people's lives.
+5. Evaluate - Collect evidence on both the progress of implementing the age-friendly approach and its impact on local people's lives.

-UK Network of Age Friendly Communities
+UK Network of Age-Friendly Communities

-The UK Network of Age Friendly Communities is a growing movement, with over 60 places across the country committed to making their community a better place to age in.
-Almost 25 million people are living in an Age Friendly Community, in places like Greater Manchester and Cardiff.
+The UK Network of Age-Friendly Communities is a growing movement, with over 60 places across the country committed to making their community a better place to age in.
+Almost 25 million people are living in an Age-Friendly Community, in places like Greater Manchester and Cardiff.

-The Centre for Ageing Better works with the network to provide guidance, connect places and offer support to member communities as they work towards making their services and infrastructure more age friendly.
+The Centre for Ageing Better works with the network to provide guidance, connect places and offer support to member communities as they work towards making their services and infrastructure more age-friendly.

-Read about Lambeth's pledge to it's older residents.
+Read about Lambeth's pledge to its older residents.

 Image